-If the Interstate agent should receive a FIP case transferred from an instate unit, (before an instate agent transfers a FIP case to the Interstate Unit, there should be verification that the non-custodial parent no longer resides in Rhode Island and that there is no basis for exercising jurisdiction over the nonresident parent, or that the exercise of personal jurisdiction over a non resident is impractical) the agent should examine the case to determine whether a new case should be created for interstate support activity.
+If the Interstate agent should receive a FIP case transferred from an instate unit, (before an instate agent transfers a FIP case to the Interstate Unit, there should be verification that the non-custodial parent no longer resides in Rhode Island and that there is no basis for exercising jurisdiction over the nonresident parent, that the exercise of or personal jurisdiction over a non resident is impractical) the agent should examine the case to determine whether a new case should be created for interstate support activity.
 If the existing case does not have a docket number assigned to it or anything "financial", (payments, obligation balance etc.), it will not be necessary to create a new case for the interstate activity.
 The existing suffix should be used for the interstate case.

-0724.20.10 Non-assistance, MAO, and FC Interstate Cases REV:10/2006

-Non-assistance, Medical Assistance Only, and Foster Care cases will be referred to the Interstate Unit via the referral or application process, or transfers from another OCSS unit.
+0724.20.10 Non-assistance, MAO, and FC Interstate Cases REV:10/2006 application process, or transfers from another OCSS unit.
 The Interstate agent will enter new cases and transfer cases through APPD E (Entry) mode. , The agent will do the data entry to establish the case.
 Non-assistance.
 The system will enter the appropriate case suffix.